magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39986-unable-to-place-order-in-admin-using-safari-browser-in-macos.md

 <ins>Steps to reproduce</ins>:

 1. Place an order.
-1. Go to Backend using Safari browser on macOS and open the order you created earlier.
+1. Go to the admin using Safari browser on macOS and open the order you created earlier.
 1. Click on **Reorder**.
 1. Try to update **Product Quantity**.